zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 zcashd limits the size of the mempool as described in [#zip-0401]_.
-This specifies a *low\_fee\_penalty* that is added to the "eviction weight" if the transaction pays a fee less than the proposed increase with POFM.
+This specifies a *low\_fee\_penalty* that is added to the "eviction weight" if the transaction pays a fee less than the `min_fee` specified by this ZIP.

 Endorsements